cscheip-bgc/eky-landslides-2022/README.md

 ### Data Requirements

+The precipitation data (`eky-gauge-data.csv`) is included in the repository in the `data/` subdirectory.

-Download the following datasets and place them in the `data/` subdirectory:
+Download the following additional datasets and place them in the `data/` subdirectory:

 | Filename | Description | Source |
 |----------|-------------|--------|